CBovell/a3p1/README.md

 Alternativly, you run these queries using the query tool on the newly created database.

 The rest of the functions provided work as described.

+Test by un-commenting the functions as desired, starts at line 68.